danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 The default value of this id will be `Microsoft.Default`, and all existing data at time of feature enablement will be backfilled with the default value.
 The path `<baseurl>/partitions/Microsoft.Default` will route to `<baseurl>/`.

+### Feature Toggling
+We will specify the following behavior: the partition resource and all subpaths can only be accessed when the feature is enabled.
+If the feature is disabled and then re-enabled, previously stored data **may** be available.
+Data stored in the root partition will always be available regardless of feature status.

 # Partition API DICOM Operations

 In all URIs below, there is an implicit base URI, then the optional version and [data partition segments](#data-partition).
 We will call this the `partition path` to differentiate from the `root path`.